StarRocks/starrocks/docs/en/loading/StreamLoad.md

 ### Typical example

 Broker Load supports loading from a single data file to a single table, loading from multiple data files to a single table, and loading from multiple data files to multiple tables.
 This section uses loading from multiple data files to a single table as an example.

+Note that in StarRocks some literals are used as reserved keywords by the SQL language.
+Do not directly use these keywords in SQL statements.
+If you want to use such a keyword in an SQL statement, enclose it in a pair of backticks (`).
+See [Keywords](../sql-reference/sql-statements/keywords.md).

 #### Prepare datasets